Auto-Rig

 Arm FK Lock-Free

 Add an Arm Lock setting to the FK upperarm controller, to switch parent space.
-See Arm-Leg FK Lock
+See Arm FK Lock

 Twist Bones